anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The use of HTTP-over-TLS is not mandated by this document for two main reasons:

 1. A certificate is generally required in order to do TLS.
-While there are other modes of authentication including PSK, various EAP methods, and raw public key, they do no help as there is no previous relationship between the Registrar-Agent.
+While there are other modes of authentication including PSK, various EAP methods, and raw public key, they do not help as there is no previous relationship between the Registrar-Agent and the pledge.

 2. The pledge can use its IDevID certificate to authenticate itself, but {{?RFC9525}} DNS-ID methods do not apply, as the pledge does not have a FQDN, and hence cannot be identified by DNS name.
 Instead a new mechanism is required, which authenticates the X520SerialNumber DN attribute that must be present in every IDevID.